 LG C1 vs LG G1: conclusion

-The LG G1's OLED evo tech makes it the go-to option for a premium LG OLED TV, one that ups the brightness over the C1, or will look best when attached flush against a wall.
+Out of these 2021 models however, the LG G1's OLED evo tech makes it the go-to option for a premium LG OLED TV, one that ups the brightness over the C1, or will look best when attached flush against a wall.

 The G1 is a bit more limited in sizing though, and those of you hankering after a 48-inch OLED TV or, at the other end of the spectrum, an 83-inch OLED, the LG C1 is going to be your best bet.
 Let's not forget that it'll cost around half the amount for the same sizing options too.

 - Read our best LG TV guide for sets you can buy today